-

 If the thermal fuse is burnt out or loose, it may stop the dishwasher mid-cycle.
 You need to access the dishwasher’s thermal fuse to fix this problem.

 The thermal fuse in a dishwasher sits in connection to the circuit board and is grounded.
-The fuse needs to be checked with a multimeter if the connections to the circuit board or the dishwasher’s heating element read as infinity on the multimeter, order and replace the thermal fuse to get your dishwasher working properly again.
+The fuse needs to be checked with a multimeter.
+If the connections to the circuit board or the dishwasher’s heating element read as infinity on the multimeter, order and replace the thermal fuse to get your dishwasher working correctly again.

 There are many connections on the electronic control board of the dishwasher.
 Each has dual prongs leading into and away from the control board.
 You need to check these connections with a multimeter to see if any are burnt out.
-Unfortunately, if they are, you will need to repair that individual part, which is difficult or replace the whole circuit board, which is costly.
+Unfortunately, if they are, you will need to repair that part, which is difficult, or replace the circuit board, which is costly.

 Great Reasons to Choose Fix Appliances CA